 Licence to grow vegetables during the second world war.

 After the war

-After the Canadians liberated Holland the family went on growing vegetables and flowers.
+After the Canadians liberated Holland in 1945 the family went on growing vegetables and flowers.
 And in the winter my father worked in a flower shop when there wasn’t work on the land.
 In 1952 two sons joined the company, my father Piet and his younger brother Henk.
 And the firm was established called Van den Bosch & sons.
 So grandfather – then 57 – started working with his sons Piet – then 27 – and Henk – then 22 – and for that they had to go to the notary.
 Very soon the first greenhouses were built to grow tulips in the winter.
 And in 1953 a large greenhouse followed that was heated with a stove on coal.
 In that greenhouse they grew Freesia and summer flowers, like snapdragons and Asters.